jindalabhinav/machine-learning/parking-lot/README.md

 * Controller requires the Service Class
 * Service requires the Repository Class

-Now an option is we can create objects using the constructors, but then we cannot have singleton objects, or define the scope of those objects in general.
+Now an option is we can create objects using the constructors, but then we cannot have singleton objects or define the scope of those objects in general.
 This could be inefficient in terms of memory use to begin with, but more importantly, spring is not aware of these objects.

 Spring Boot, apart from acting as a Web Framework, also acts as an `IoC Container`.
 But what is this?